Apu655/Teebay-FE/Part_4_documentation.md

 ### 6. Get Product
 User can get product by product id, by product creator and it can also get all the product using mutation getProductById, getProductByCreator, getAllProduct

+## Corner Case

+If the user is logged out then you won't able to access other routes, he will be redirected to login page